AlexTelon/FlexiCharge-Backend/backend-app/docs/ocpp/ocpp_docs.md

 `http://SERVER_IP_HERE:8080/tests/ocpp`

 ## Manual testing
-Manual testing requires the use of Postman to send messages.
+- Manual testing requires the use of Postman to send messages.
 To send a message without errors, the process has to be initiated through the API.
 To start, connect as a charger via Postman as the desired charger you want to act as.
+- (Option 2) The Python script fakeCharger.py located in the repo can instead be used to act as the charger and send requests and responses as a charger should if it was connected.

 ### Good to know
 - At index 0 in the array of the socket message the number represent: